-The Brooks Virtual Run will be open to anyone who cannot get to the event on race day.
+The virtual events will be open to anyone who cannot get to the event on race day.

-Once you’ve entered, we’ll send you an official Hobart Run the Bridge race number to wear, plus a unique Tasmanian made finishers medal.
+Once you’ve entered, we’ll send you an official and unique Tasmanian made finishers medal.

 Anywhere you like.
 It doesn’t matter if you live in New York, London, Beijing or Sydney.
 Simply run/walk 5km or 10km at time or place that suits you.

 Simply track your run using popular apps like Strava, Garmin Connect, Suunto Movescount etc. We will send you an email with a link to upload your results to the virtual leaderboard in February.
 Please contact firstname.lastname@example.org if you do not receive this email by February 27.